[Updated Feb 16, 2024, see notes in square brackets.]

 Authors have a tough time breaking into the traditional publishing world.
 We send our work via email or online submission portals and rarely meet an agent or publisher face-to-face.
-Literary Speed Dating is designed to give us an opportunity to pitch in person.
+Literary Speed Dating is designed as an opportunity to pitch in person.
 The catch?
 We only have three minutes.

 Last weekend, I went to Australian Society of Authors’ (ASA) Literary Speed Dating hosted by Writer’s Victoria.
 ASA recommended that we prepare a one-minute blurb about our book.
 In the remaining time, the agent/publisher can ask questions and give feedback; the event is as much about learning as to secure interest in your project.